viraajminhas/projects/README.md

 ![image](https://github.com/user-attachments/assets/1564ca27-a301-4a64-8fe7-731219f3a5d6)

+min and max value in image:  0 255

 ### Text Generation
 Project uses Tensorlow Keras API to build a ML model for generating a cooking recepie given brief description of the item to be cooked.
 The training dataset consists of a variety of cooking recepie and the objective of ML model is to complete a partial recepie using text generation.
 ML model is a recurrent neural network used to analyze textual or visual data that is sequential